Breeze/breeze.github.io/doc-net/ef-serverside-model-core.md

 	}

 Some of the properties are decorated with validation attributes (*Required*, *MaxLength*).
-Entity Framework can use this information to validate changed entities before saving them.
-[So can Breeze](/doc-net/ef-serverside-validation).
+These attribute values are available on the server inside of the `BeforeSaveEntities` method but they are also part of the client side metadata that the Breeze client uses to validate any data before it is sent to the server to be saved.
+In general, simple validations specified thru attributes are caught on the client before they ever get to the server.
+However, more complex validations should be handled inside the `BeforeSaveEntities` method on the PersistenceManager: See [EF Server side validation](/doc-net/ef-serverside-validation-core).

 Notice the *Orders* navigation property returns a collection of type Order.
 Customer has a one-to-many relationship with Order and this property implements that relationship in the server-side class model.
 Expect to see that same relationship implemented in the Order property of Customer entity in the Breeze JavaScript client-side model.

 One more thing before we look at other entity classes.
 The *CustomerID* is the customer primary key.
 Entity Framework recognizes that fact but it doesn't know who is responsible for setting the key when adding new customers.
 By convention, EF assumes the client will set it.
 That not true in our sample where the Northwind database sets the key.
 We'll have to tell EF about that...which we could do with another attribute...or we could do with EF's "fluent API" for configuring the model mapping.
 We used the fluent API in our sample code; look for the *CustomerConfiguration* class when you have a moment.